 At its core, enterprise search is a solution completely owned by your business.
 It acts as the central hub, linking people to the knowledge they need to effectively perform their job duties.

 While the challenges can vary from one company to another, enterprise search can reflect the company’s culture, capabilities, and struggles.
 For example, company culture can be based on region, industry, products, organizational size, and/or the leadership team.

 To be clear, enterprise search is not the same as commercial search engines like Google or Bing.
 It’s also more than basic indexing.
 Instead, enterprise search can be customized with your data and include a personalized search experience that answers queries within a context relevant to your organization.

 Components of enterprise search.

-- Content processing: Content processing comes into play when all documents are processed in a format the enterprise search engine can understand.
-In addition, content is normalized to help expedite accuracy of search results and recall.
+Content processing: Content processing comes into play when all documents are processed in a format the enterprise search engine can understand.
+In addition, content is normalized to help ensure the accuracy of search results and recall.